CQCL/hugr/specification/hugr.md

   - name: GraphOp
     description: "Involves running an argument Graph.
 E.g. run it some variable number of times."
     params:
-      - r: ResourceSet
+      - r: ExtensionSet
     signature:
       inputs: [[null, Graph[r](USize -> USize)], ["arg", USize]]
       outputs: [[null, USize]]
       extensions: r # Indicates that running this operation also invokes extensions r
     lowering:
       file: "graph_op_hugr.bin"
-      extensions: ["arithmetic", r] # r is the ResourceSet in "params"
+      extensions: ["arithmetic", r] # r is the ExtensionSet in "params"
 ```

 The declaration of the `params` uses a language that is a distinct, simplified